0x1iii1ii/PPPwn-Luckfox/README.md

 ## Installation

+Before proceeding make sure to disable your anti-virus software, it is a false positive and completely safe.
+If you are still concerned please don't proceed any further!

 Download one of the custom buildroot image for your respective Luckfox models below or from the [release](https://github.com/0x1iii1ii/PPPwn-Luckfox/releases) pages.